-Sure, we can influence our future, we can make plans, but as Forrest Gump should have said, “Change happens.”
+Sure, we can influence our future, we can make plans, but as Forrest Gump should have said, 'Change happens'.
 And it will - when we least expect it.
 Change is one of the few things that we can be certain about.
 We have no choice but to accept it – good change, bad change, even change that we didn’t ask for.
-Consequently, our ability to thrive through change; to embrace the inevitable changes that lie ahead – is the key skill that every one of us needs to hone – at work and in life.
+Consequently, our ability to thrive through change and to embrace the inevitable changes that lie ahead – is the key skill that everyone of us needs to hone – at work and in life.

+But how?
 The following tips to accepting and embracing change are lifted from The Power to Change and the ‘Leading Change’ and ‘Embracing Change’ workshops and webinars I run for Henley Business School and organisations worldwide.

-5.Build confidence in your future based on an assessment of your past experience and what makes you special – your key strengths and skills.
+- Build confidence in your future – Base an assessment of your past experiences and what makes you special – your key strengths and skills.
 Hope based on empty wishes is hollow.
 Hope based on the reality of the strengths that lie within you is real.

-But then, when you can sense that the time is right, look at yourself in the mirror and ask your reflection the magic question that will unlock your future; the question that will instantly put you in the driver’s seat during even the most disruptive and traumatic change: 'OK, so what am I going to do about it?'
+When you can sense that the time is right, look at yourself in the mirror and ask your reflection the magic question that will unlock your future – the question that'll instantly put you in the driver’s seat during even the most disruptive and traumatic change: 'OK, so what am I going to do about it?'
 The power to change lies within very single one of us.

-Who is Campbell Macpherson?
+Who's Campbell Macpherson?

 This content is the intellectual property of The Coach Place Global and not for distribution or reproduction of any kind.
 For further detail please refer to our full terms and conditions.